 """

-A 2xn array of the image points of interest that were not paired with a catalogue star in the star
+A 2xn array of the image points of interest that were not paired with a catalog star in the star

 identification routine.